joblyapp/team-liquidados/front/README.md

 * Create the STATE buttons.
 DONE.

 * Create de CANCEL action button.
 DONE.

 - Create the Modal to confirm and explain why.
+- Reload page when some state changes.
 DONE.